 - Preferred pricing on tickets on Air Canada flights (any partner flights not included)

-While this card is not perfect, it is definitely a step in the right direction.
-First, let's talk about the good: it's great to see Chase introduce a card with a full-time grocery bonus multiplier.
+While this card is not perfect, it is definitely leaps and bounds better than most of its airline co-brand competitors.
+First, let’s talk about the good: it’s great to see Chase introduce a card with a full-time grocery bonus multiplier.
 An uncapped 3x earn on grocery spend is something Chase desperately needed.
 Likewise, 3x on Air Canada and dining purchases is great.
 For the sign-up bonus, 70,000 miles is nothing to sneeze at, although prior offers are arguably much better.

 For benefits, free bags for up to 9 people is overly generous for most everyone.
 And the $100 credit towards NEXUS is awesome for those that travel between the USA and Canada frequently.
 Status chasers can benefit from $15,000 spend for 25K status or $50,000 spend for a “level up” status bonus are great perks.
 If you can combine this spend in the bonus categories listed above, the card is even more lucrative.

-For bonus multipliers, you can earn 3x dining on a Chase Sapphire Preferred, Chase Sapphire Reserve, Chase Freedom Flex or Chase Freedom Unlimited.
-Additionally, you can earn 4x on dining on an Amex Gold or 5x on flights on the Amex Platinum.
-All of those points transfer 1 to 1 to Aeroplan.
+For bonus multipliers, you can earn 3x dining on a Chase Sapphire Preferred® Card, Chase Sapphire Reserve, Chase Freedom®FlexSM or Chase Freedom® Unlimited.
+All of the points earned from these cards transfer 1 to 1 to Aeroplan.
 Therefore, putting your dining or Air Canada spend on any of those cards is a better value proposition.
-Lastly, while this card offers 3x uncapped at grocery stores, you can earn the same with a Citi Premier and earn transferable ThankYou Points, rather than captive co-branded miles on Air Canada.
+Lastly, while this card offers 3x uncapped at grocery stores, you can earn the same with a Citi Premier® Card and earn transferable ThankYou Points, rather than captive co-branded miles on Air Canada.

-Overall, the Chase Aeroplan Mastercard is worthy of a $95 annual fee and the SUB is lucrative.
-For most, this card is worthy of a 5/24 spot.
+Overall, the Chase Aeroplan Mastercard is worthy of a $95 annual fee and the welcome is lucrative, especially with the ease of Pay Yourself Back added.
+For most, this card is worthy of a Chase 5/24 spot.
 The Chase Aeroplan card is consistently near the ToP of our monthly ToP airline cards.

 What are your thoughts?
 Worth it?
 Did it live up to the hype?
 Come on over to our almost 35,000 member Facebook group and tell us your thoughts.